 Staff disciplinary and dismissal – six strikes and you’re out

 Going through staff disciplinary procedures and conducting dismissals in the wrong way can get you into a lot of hot water should the staff member decide to make a claim for unfair dismissal.
 In the Sports Direct case, it appears that their procedure is bullish and aggressive but it’s hard to tell if it has fallen short of the correct legal procedure.

 In case you’re not familiar with it – the employees were allowed to have six strikes and then they were dismissed.
 It’s been reported that spending too long in the loo, excessive chatting or taking a day off sick would award you a strike.

-There is nothing wrong with setting the company’s expectations up front as to how employees should act in areas like loo breaks and lateness, and even having a system of points counting towards a negative result under your disciplinary procedure can work, but it is all about how you communicate this to your staff from recruitment onwards, and then how fairly you apply your policy to all staff, especially remembering the need to deal with each breach of company rules carefully and giving the employee a chance to explain themselves or challenge your position.
+There is nothing wrong with setting the company’s expectations up front as to how employees should act in areas like loo breaks and lateness.
+Even having a system of points counting towards a negative result under your disciplinary procedure can work.
+However, it is all about how you communicate this to your staff from recruitment onwards, and then how fairly you apply your policy to all staff.
+Employers need to consider the necessity of dealing with each breach of company rules carefully and giving the employee a chance to explain themselves or challenge your position.

 The Concessions Select Committee have requested that Sports Direct review their controversial ‘six strikes and you’re out’ policy.
 We will be keeping a close eye out for any news of the revised policy!

 Too many zero hours’ contracts?